eag1ex/payload-resolution-manager/readme.md

 * `itemFormated(data[...], uid, dataRef, external, clean)` : for some reason you want to make sure your data is correct and return clean state.
 Provide data[...] as previously initialized with `setupData`.
 Does not update or change any internal states.
      - `dataRef:string` Provide different reference other then `dataSet`
      - `external:boolean` If its an external data that is not yet available in the class.
-     - `clean:boolean` return only dataSets as an array of items stripping out all attribute references.

 * `deleteSet(uid, force:true)`: you require some hacking, manualy delete cache and history from the class, specify `force=true` to delete all data.